John Cleary on Cork beating Meath: Crowd inspired the players and they responded

 Rebels edged out Meath by three points after a cracker in Páirc Uí Rinn

-A stirring second-half revival saw Cork overturn an eight-point deficit to defeat Meath by 0-30 to 1-24 in Saturday evening’s All-Ireland SFC Round 1 clash at Páirc Uí Rinn, with manager John Cleary praising the resolve, composure and sheer stubbornness that carried his side over the line.
+A stirring second-half revival saw Cork overturn an eight-point half-time deficit to defeat Meath by 0-30 to 1-24 in Saturday evening’s All-Ireland SFC Round 1 clash at Páirc Uí Rinn, with manager John Cleary praising the resolve, composure and sheer stubbornness that carried his side over the line.

 This was the perfect response to the loss to Kerry in the Munster final.